 5. Have a plan for potting-up and planting-out.
 Weather can delay transplanting, so make sure you have enough room indoors to accommodate your seedlings as they grow and demand larger pots.
 This is where saving every seedling that germinates can really bog you down.
 Each plant you save is takes away growing space from the others, so only “grow on” what have room in your garden to “plant out.”

 6. Watch the weather, harden-off, and use season extenders.
 Hardening off your seedlings is a process by which you slowly introduce them to outdoor temperatures, wind, and light.
 This is necessary for every crop, no matter how cold- or sun- tolerant.
 Over the course of a week, move your trays outside during the day and inside at night.
 In 2019, we had a frost at the very end of April, after weeks of mild weather.
 Be prepared for similar weather events, and extend your harvesting season with cloches, frost cloth, hoop houses, and patio greenhouses.

-While you wait for your bounty to mature, think about the reward: standing in the warm summer sun snacking – two for you and one for the basket – on sweet peas and cherry tomatoes.
+While you wait for your bounty of indoor seeds to mature, think about the reward: standing in the warm summer sun snacking – two for you and one for the basket.
 Maybe you cut a few flowers for the table.
 You pull a few carrots and radishes out of the ground too.
 Sweet success started with your winter seedlings.
 Enjoy!

 About the Author: Rachel is Molbak’s Garden Division Lead and has worked here for nine years.
 She has fond childhood memories of trips to Molbak’s with her family and loves connecting people with plants.
 Rachel‘s gardening passions are roses, Japanese Maples, fragrant plants, garden design, and seed starting.